yoyomo/chat-challenge/README.md

 2. **Make use of git history.** It's easier for us to review your code if you commit your changes in meaningful chunks with clear descriptions.
-3. **Use standard Go tools.** Use the tools shipped with the Go compiler, such as `go fmt`, `go test`, etc. Avoid unnecessary dependencies or tools—keep it simple.
+3. **Use standard Go tools.** Use the tools shipped with the Go compiler, such as `go fmt`, `go test`, etc. Avoid unnecessary dependencies or tools.
+Keep it simple.
 4. **Use Go conventions.** Follow Go conventions for naming, formatting, and structuring your code.
 Check the [Effective Go](https://go.dev/doc/effective_go) and [Go Code Review Comments](https://go.dev/wiki/CodeReviewComments).
 5. **Leave comments** where it makes sense.
 It helps whoever reads the code after you.